Are you not losing weight while breastfeeding? Here's why.

 Will you lose weight when you stop breastfeeding?

-When you are not breastfeeding, if you ensure the calories you consume are less than the calories you’re burning, you will continue to lose weight.
+When you are not breastfeeding, if you focus on eating nutrient dense foods and ensure the calories you consume are less than the calories you’re burning, you will continue to lose weight.
 In addition, you may find that you have more inclination for exercise around this time, so incorporating a few walks and a couple of home workouts into your routine will help put you further into a deficit.

 How do In Shape Mummy Health Shakes help you lose weight?

-The In Shape Mummy blend is designed to support milk supply, while also balance blood sugar levels, to help reduce cravings and the need for snacking.
+The In Shape Mummy blend is designed to breastfeeding mums, while also balance blood sugar levels, to help reduce cravings and the need for snacking.
 Every shake is enriched with organic vegan protein, 25 vitamins and minerals and probiotics to support you and your little one

 For best results, replace 1 meal and 1 snack per day with an In Shape Mummy Smoothie, for example breakfast and an afternoon snack.